conduktor/scala-api-template/README.md

 # scala-api-template

-A template of API we'll use at Conduktor, to work with this template of Front-end: https://github.com/conduktor/react-app-template.
+A template for writing Restful APIs we'll use at Conduktor.
+It's supposed to work with this template of Front-end: https://github.com/conduktor/react-app-template.

-## Requirements / Tech
+## Requirements

-- CRUD (http4s, circe, tapir)
+The requirements are:

+- store data into Postgres
+- handle Postgres schema and schema migration programmatically
-- OpenApi exposed via tapir
+- expose domain logic via a RESTful API
+- describe the RESTful API using OpenAPI standard
+- secure the RESTful API with JWT using auth0 service (https://auth0.com) but avoid vendor lock-in
+- use only non-blocking technologies and implement only stateless services to handle high-scale workload
+- leverage Scala type-system and hexagonal architecture to minimize the testing requirements
+- enable testing at every layer: domain logic, end-to-end, data-access, RESTful API, integration of various layer combinations
+- enforce green tests and style conformance using Github actions
+- generate a docker image using Github actions and push it to a repository
+- allows developing proprietary software

+## Tech

+This is the list of technologies we chose to implement our requirements:

+- http4s (https://http4s.org/) for HTTP implementation, APL v2 license
+- circe (https://circe.github.io/circe/) for JSON serialization, APL v2 license
+- tapir (https://tapir.softwaremill.com) for RESTful API description, APL v2 license
+- skunk (https://tpolecat.github.io/skunk/) for async (non-jdbc) Postgres access, MIT license
+- flyway (https://flywaydb.org/) for database schema handling, APL v2 license
+- zio (https://zio.dev/) for effect, streaming, logging, config and tests, APL v2 license
-- JWT validation against auth0
+- JWT validation using auth0-provided Java library, MIT license
-- Postgres (async, not jdbc) via Skunk, migrations with Flyway Migrate
-- ZIO (effect, stream, config, tests)
+- refined (https://github.com/fthomas/refined) for defining value objects constraints, MIT license
+- newtype (https://github.com/estatico/scala-newtype) for generating value objects with no runtime cost, APL v2 license
+- sbt-native-packager (https://sbt-native-packager.readthedocs.io) for docker image generation, BSD-2-Clause License

 ## Development flow

-- tag to deploy to production
+- create branches from main
+- merge into main to release Staging via Github action
-- push main to deploy to staging
+- tag main to release Prod via Github action

 The stack is deployed on Google Cloud (Cloud Run + Cloud SQL)

 ## Database
-The database layer is done via [Skunk](https://tpolecat.github.io/skunk/index.html) (using native postgres, not jdbc)
+The database layer is written via [skunk](https://tpolecat.github.io/skunk/index.html) (using native postgres, not jdbc)

-(TODO use skunk to validate db schema against compiled queries as of integration tests)

 The database is hosted at CloudSQL.
 It can only be accessed via the CloudSQL proxy, behind the VPC, or by whitelisting an ip.